 I tend to lean towards healthier and lighter options, which is great in many ways, but I'll admit that sometimes I forget just how much flavor a little extra fat can add to a dish.
 Lucky for me (and arguably for you too), my sister makes a point of reminding me all the time.

-My sister, for example, was the driving force behind adding pancetta to this couscous and butternut squash recipe, thus making it far more delicious than it would have been without.
+My sister, for example, was the driving force behind adding pancetta to a couscous and butternut squash recipe, thus making it far more delicious than it would have been without.
 She was also the genius behind the idea of adding crumbled chorizo to the quick-cooking bean base in this recipe.
 (She may also have had a hand in the prosciutto detail as well...)

 Wrapping foods in fatty meat like bacon or prosciutto is nothing new, but there's a reason it's such a popular cooking trick: the meat wrapper adds flavor to whatever it contains, while at the same time acting as an insulator from the harsh heat of a skillet, ensuring that the food underneath doesn't get dry or stringy.